Saint Helena Island (South Carolina): History

 Slaves were liberated and immediate steps were taken to help improve their lot.
 One of the most important was the establishment of the Penn School to educate them.
 Another was grants of land to heads of households, from whence came the belief among the slaves that upon emancipation, all would be given forty acres (16 hectares) and a mule.

 The Negro spiritual "Michael Row the Boat Ashore" originated on Saint Helena Island in the 1860s.
 Leigh Richmond Miner photographed the island.
 A book of his photographs of the island was published in 1970.

 St. Helena Island was significantly impacted by the Sea Islands Hurricane of 1893, killing hundreds of residents on the island.
 The economic destruction of the hurricane lingered for decades after the event, causing St. Helena Island to be one of the poorest locations in the United States for many years.

 In the last decades of the 20th century, the improving economy in Beaufort coupled with resort development on nearby Fripp Island, Harbor Island and Dataw Island began to improve economic prospects for the island but also introduced development pressures that threatened the island's rural character.
 In order to stem the tide of gentrification, significant planning efforts have led to restrictive development regulations to ensure the island retains its rural character and preserves its cultural and historic resources.
 Condominium communities and gated communities are not allowed on St. Helena Island.
 Some rural land has been preserved through conservation easements and much of the island is still owned by African-Americans, much of it through heirs property arrangements.

 The Indian Hill Site and Knights of Wise Men Lodge are listed on the National Register of Historic Places.

+On October 12, 2025, the 2025 Saint Helena Island shooting took place at a crowded bar in the early morning, with initial reports pronouncing four dead at the scene, and another 20 injured, four critically.
+A person of interest was also taken into custody, but no arrests were initially made.